Fordalex/kings-hotel/README.md

 	4. InterContinental - The fixed book now at the bottom of the page.
 	5. Aws.amazon.com - The animation to scroll down i've re-created and added to my home page.
 	6. w3schools - Animation for the arrows on the home page.

+2. Content that i used or borrowed:
+	1.https://www.sallyscottages.co.uk/blog/12-lake-district-walks-tearooms was used to find the walking routes for the packages section.
+	2.
 Contact numbers are fake and the location is to the center of the lake district.